“Our ability to reach unity in diversity will be the beauty and the test of our civilization.” -Mahatma Gandhi

 June 19 – Juneteenth: This day commemorates when the last African Americans learned of the Emancipation Proclamation (over two years after it was originally issued)

-June 26 to July 1 – The Hajj: This day begins the annual pilgrimage to Mecca that all Muslims must take once in their lives
+June 26 to July 1 – the Islamic religious calendar includes the Hajj: This day begins the annual pilgrimage to Mecca that all Muslims must take once in their lives if they are physically and financially capable

-Learn more about the holidays in the month of June with the 2023 Diversity Calendar.
+Learn more about the holidays in the month of June with our June Diversity Calendar 2023.

 July Equality and Diversity Calendar 2023